-6. Turn on the computer's power switch and start up the computer.
+11. Turn on your computer's power switch and start up the computer.

 You've made all the necessary hardware connections.
 Next you'll install and set up your network communications software.

 Installing EtherTalk software

 To install the correct version of EtherTalk software you need to use the Installer program on the Network Software Installer disk, version 1.4.2 or later, included with your card.